WaleedAshraf/linkedin-auto-unfollow/README.md

 # LinkedIn Auto Un-Follow

-Automatically un-follow when a connection is accepted on LinkedIn.
+Automatically unfollow when you accept a connection request.

 ## Features:
-- When you visit someone profile, and click "Accept" for connection request, it will auto un-follow that user.
+- When you visit someone's profile and click "Accept" for the connection request, it will unfollow that user.
-- Show a one-click follow/un-follow button on user profile page.
+- Show a one-click follow/un-follow button on the user profile page.

 ## Limitation:
-- Auto un-follow only works when connection is accepted from other user's (who sent the request) profile page.
+- Auto unfollow only works when a connection is accepted from another user's (who sent the request) profile page.

 ## Privacy Notes:
 - Zero dependencies
 - Completely open-source
-- No data is collected, stored or logged
+- No data is collected, stored, or logged

 ## Required Access:
 - Extension only runs on "linkedin.com" pages.